GIG Mobility

-GIG Mobility (GIGM, formerly God is Good Motors) is an African Mobility company, founded and headquartered in Nigeria.
+GIG Mobility (GIGM, formerly God is Good Motors) is a Nigerian Mobility company, founded and headquartered in Benin City, Nigeria.
 GIGM currently operates in Nigeria and Ghana, West Africa.
 It was established in 1998 and is known for moving thousands of commuters daily across Nigeria and Ghana.

 History

 GIG Mobility, then God is Good Motors, was founded by the enterprising couple Edwin and Stella Ajaere in 1998 to provide bus services across Nigerian cities.
 Their son, Chidi Ajaere, took over administration of the company which led to a reinvention of the business in 2010.

 Since becoming GIG Mobility, the company has also seen a number of structural adjustments and has spun off a number of services powered by technology.

 In 2019, GIGM expanded outside Nigeria and launched in Ghana with operating terminals in Accra and Kumasi, two of the country's business enclaves.
 In February 2020, GIGM's interface hinted at the launch of an intra-city transport service that would be technology-powered, called Danfo.